nealarch01/SpotifyPlaylistToJSON_CLI/readme.md

-# CLI Program that obtains Spotify Playlist Data and writes it into JSON
-Command line program that takes a spotify playlist ID and writes its data in JSON format in a JSON file.
+## Command line program that takes a Spotify Playlist URL/URI/ID and writes its data into a JSON file named after the playlist

-Note: The spotify playlist must be public
 ## Requirements
 - Go
 - Spotify Client ID and Secret stored in ```api-config.json```